shawenyao/jekyll-now/_posts/2026-01-07-Whats-on-My-Desk.md

 12\. __Lego minifigure stand__ - seasonally rotating minifigure; also doubles as an extra monitor arm (to prevent wobbling)

-13\. __USB switch__ - a hardware shortcut to reconnect keyboard/mouse to the other PC
+13\. __USB switch__ - a hardware shortcut to reconnect keyboard/mouse to the other computer

 <br>